tylim88/FirelordJSDoc/docs/highlights/set.md

 This section discuss how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.

-## Set Operation Require Full Member
+## Set Operation Require Full Members

 In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with exception if set merge is set to true or merge field is defined.

-It is recommended to set full member and fill the field you do not need with default value rather than dropping it.
+It is recommended to set full members and fill the field you do not need with default value rather than dropping it.

 This is because a missing field is not query-able by filter, and this creates 3 document states:

 - document that can be searched by equality operator,
 - document that can be searched by inequality operator,
-- document that cant be search by neither equality or inequality operator.
+- document that cant be search by either equality or inequality operator.

 It is easier to deal with 2 states than 3 states.

-`null` maybe a interesting choice as default value but is not recommend.
+`null` maybe a interesting choice as default value but is not recommended.

 ## Stop Unknown Member